 Hollow bodied guitars are associated with genres such as jazz and blues because of the “jangly” tone they produce.
 Unlike solid-bodied guitars, these aren’t made from a single piece of wood and have an exposed opening towards the top of the body in the form of ‘f’ shaped holes.
 If you play one while it is unplugged, it sounds like a soft acoustic guitar.

 These are also known as ‘semi-acoustic’ or ‘Thinline’ guitars.
-Rickenbacker and Gretsch make these guitars.
+Rickenbacker and Gretsch are famous for making these guitars, and they are also available as acoustics (check our favorites here).

 Dan Auerbach (The Black Keys), John Scofield, George Benson are all prominent musicians to use these guitars.